 I have a love/hate relationship with farro.
 It takes forever to make, and quinoa is quicker, but the chewy, nutty grains bring a real heartiness to this not-wimpy fall salad.
 The catch is that you have to pre-plan for farro – it’s easiest to make a big batch and keep it around all week.
-I’m not usually that organized, but I happened to have made farro the day before my Farmhouse vegetables arrived so here we are… a grain salad with more veggies than could fit onto the subject line of this post.
+I’m not usually that organized, but I happened to have made farro the day before my Farmhouse vegetables arrived so here we are… a farro salad with more veggies than could fit onto the subject line of this post.

-The basic components are roasted sweet potatoes, peeled carrot ribbons, and diced apples with a decent amount of greens worked in too.
+The basic components of this farro salad are roasted sweet potatoes, peeled carrot ribbons, and diced apples, with a decent amount of greens worked in too.
 (I mixed kale and salad greens together because that’s what I had – feel free to use one or the other if you don’t have both).

 Sweet, salty, crunchy, nutty… we ate this for dinner, and then I ate it for lunch the next two days in a row.
-This would be a pretty addition to your Thanksgiving table, and most of it can be made well in advance (see my make-ahead notes below).
+This farro salad would be a pretty addition to your Thanksgiving table, and most of it can be made well in advance (see my make-ahead notes below).

 - 1 cup cooked farro (see notes)

 - 1 sweet potato, chopped into cubes

 - A few leaves kale, chopped or torn

 - 2-3 cups salad greens